By Penelope Bielckus (AKA The Flyaway Girl)

 TAKE A VIRTUAL TOUR

 Since we can’t travel to go visit these places normally, many organisations and destinations have set up ways for us to digitally visit!
 The Google Arts & Culture project also enables virtual access to more than 2,500 art spaces from around the world (artsandculture.google.com).
 They also have an app for iOS and Android so you can virtually explore these places on your phone.
+Check out places like the Laguna Hills and you might be surprised at the number of amazing things you can do.

 There are so many places that you can find on Google Arts & Culture, including but not limited to: